ShreyaThapa/v2-ach-api-docs/source/includes/_masspay.md

 Dwolla MassPay allows you to easily send up to 5,000 payments one API request.
 The payments are funded from a single user's specified funding source and processed asynchronously upon submission.

-Your mass payment will then be queued and processed.
+Your mass payment will initially be pending and then processed.
 As the service processes your mass payment, each `item` is processed one after the other, at a rate between 0.5 sec. - 1 sec. / item.
 Therefore, you can expect a 1000-item MassPay to be completed between 8-16 minutes.

 MassPay offers a significant advantage over repeatedly calling the [Transfers](#transfers) endpoint for each individual transaction.
 This benefit is the fact that a bank-funded MassPay only incurs a single ACH debit from the bank account to fund the entire batch of payments.
 The alternative approach will incur a debit from the bank funding source for each individual payment.
 Those who used this approach have reported incurring fees from their financial institutions for excessive ACH transactions.